Stable Voting: Stable Voting applied

 Stable Voting determines the winner by going down the list of matches: \begin{enumerate} \item Dornan vs. Flanagan: margin of $602$. \\ Dornan loses (to Hunter) after removing Flanagan.
 Continue to next match: \item Flanagan vs. Hunter: margin of $86$. \\ Flanagan loses (to Dornan) after removing Hunter.
 Continue to next match: \item Hunter vs. Dornan: margin of $21$. \\ Hunter loses (to Flanagan) after removing Dornan.
-Continue to next match: \item Dornan vs. Hunter: margin of $-21$. \\ Dornan wins (against Flanagan) after removing Hunter. \textbf{Dornan is elected}. \item[5.]
-Hunter vs. Flanagan: margin of $-86$. \item[6.]
-Flanagan vs. Dornan: margin of $-602$. \end{enumerate} We have greyed out the Hunter vs. Flanagan and Flanagan vs. Dornan matches, because we never reach these matches in calculating the Stable Voting winner. \end{example} That Stable Voting elects Dornan in Example \ref{NoCondorcet} is a consequence of the following characterization of when a candidate is a Stable Voting winner in an election with three candidates.
-For the sake of space, we omit the easy proof.
+Continue to next match: \item Dornan vs. Hunter: margin of $-21$. \\ (Dornan is not \textit{defeated} by Hunter: Dornan beats Flanagan by 602, who beats Hunter by~86, and both of these margins are greater than 21.)\\ Dornan wins (against Flanagan) after removing Hunter. \textbf{Dornan is elected}. \end{enumerate} \end{example} That Stable Voting elects Dornan in Example \ref{NoCondorcet} is a consequence of the following characterization of when a candidate is a Stable Voting winner in an election with three candidates.

-\begin{proposition} In any election with exactly three candidates, a candidate $A$ is a Stable Voting winner if and only if one of the following holds: \begin{enumerate} \item $A$ has no head-to-head losses, and $A$'s maximal margin against another candidate is maximal among all margins between a candidate with no losses and another candidate; \item each candidate has one head-to-head loss, and the margin by which another candidate beats $A$ head-to-head is minimal among all margins. \end{enumerate} \end{proposition}
+\begin{proposition} In any election with exactly three candidates, a candidate $A$ is a Stable Voting winner if and only if one of the following holds: \begin{enumerate} \item $A$ has no head-to-head losses, and $A$'s maximal margin against another candidate is maximal among all margins between a candidate with no losses and another candidate; \item each candidate has a head-to-head loss, and the margin by which another candidate beats $A$ head-to-head is minimal among all positive margins. \end{enumerate} \end{proposition} \begin{proof} First suppose that each candidate has a head-to-head loss.
+Since there are exactly three candidates in the election, it follows that each candidate also has a head-to-head win.
+Since each candidate has a head-to-head loss, if $A$ has a positive margin over $B$, then after removing $B$ from the ballots, $A$ loses to the third candidate, say $C$.
+Since each candidate also has a head-to-head win, if $A$ has a negative margin over $B$, then after removing $B$ from the ballots, $A$ wins against the third candidate.
+Hence the first matches $A$~vs.~$B$ in the list of matches such that $A$ wins after removing $B$ from the ballots are the matches with the smallest negative margins; thus, the margin by which another candidate beats $A$ head-to-head is minimal among all positive margins.

+Now suppose there is a candidate with no head-to-head-losses.
+If $A$ has no losses, then after removing any other candidate $B$ from the ballots, $A$ is among the winners; by contrast, if $A$ has a loss, then for any candidate $B$ such that $A$ has a non-negative margin over $B$, after removing $B$ from the ballots, $A$ loses to the third candidate.
+It follows that the first matches $A$ vs.~$B$ in the list of matches such that $A$ wins after removing $B$ are such that $A$ has no losses and the margin of $A$ over $B$ is maximal among all margins between a candidate with no losses and another candidate.\end{proof}

 \begin{example} Next we consider a hypothetical election with four candidates and no Condorcet winner.
 The head-to-head margins are shown on the left in Figure \ref{ExFigA}.
 The arrow from $A$ to $B$ labeled by $6$ indicates that the margin of $A$ vs.~$B$ is 6 and hence the margin of $B$ vs.~$A$ is $-6$.
 The arrow from $B$ to $C$ labeled by 4 indicates that the margin of $B$ vs.~$C$ is 4, and so on.